cncf/cnf-testbed/docs/openstack_deploy.md

 ## Build the tools

-On a machine with the cncf/cnf-testbed repo and a docker capable enviornment (e.g. Linux with Docker, or a laptop with the Docker installed) run the following from a bash command line:
+On a machine with a docker capable enviornment (e.g. Linux with Docker, or a laptop with the Docker installed), clone the cncf/cnf-testbed repo and run the following from a bash command line to build the deployment container images:

 ```
-cd tools
+cd cnf-testbed/tools
 docker build -t ubuntu:packet_api -f packet_api/Dockerfile  packet_api/
 docker build -t cnfdeploytools:latest -f deploy/Dockerfile deploy/
 ```